quicwg/base-drafts/draft-ietf-quic-transport.md

 Token Length:

-: A variable-length integer specifying the length of the Token field, in bytes.
+: A variable-length integer specifying the length of the Token field, in octets.
   This value is zero if no token is present.
 Initial packets sent by the server MUST set the Token Length field to zero; clients that receive an Initial packet with a non-zero Token Length field MUST either discard the packet or